diesh/Coaching-staging/_posts/2025-03-03-Building a career worth waking up to.md

 ---
 layout: post
 title: Building a Career Worth Waking Up To!
+Part 1 : Everyone's tired
 description: In this three-part series, I break down how the career landscape is shifting and what you can do to build a career worth waking up to.
 image: assets/images/f-ckyoupayme.png
 masthead_caption: people are not happy at their job.
 Global stats prove this too.